-Academic and Administrative buildings are open and accessible 6 a.m.-10 p.m. daily.
-At 10 p.m. all buildings are locked.
-From 10 p.m.-6 a.m., all buildings are checked periodically throughout the night by Campus Police Officers and student Cadets.
+Buildings are checked periodically throughout the night by EWU Police officers and cadets.
 Once facilities are locked, only authorized personnel with assigned key access may lawfully enter.
-In the event that a campus facility, including residence halls, is under maintenance or construction, the contractor of the project is required by the university to provide security for the facility.
+In the event that a campus facility, including a residence hall, is under maintenance or construction, the contractor of the project is required by the university to provide security for the facility.